 Once the banana ripens, it typically has a lifespan of just a few days and will spoil quickly.
-It is not recommended to place bananas in the refrigerator or in a bowl with other fruits.
+It's not recommended to place bananas in the refrigerator or in a bowl with other fruits.
 Bananas produce ethylene gas, which will cause most other fruits and vegetables in its vicinity to ripen more quickly.

-If shopping at a grocery store, this means that green beans may have only a few days of freshness remaining and spoil quickly after purchase.
-Green beans are an ethylene sensitive vegetable, so they should not be stored with any ethylene producing vegetables.
+If shopping at a grocery store, this means green beans may have only a few days of freshness remaining and spoil quickly after purchase.
+Green beans are an ethylene sensitive vegetable, so they should not be stored with any ethylene-producing vegetables.

-Broccoli is very sensitive to ethylene gas and will spoil quickly in its presence, so while it should be kept in the refrigerator, it needs to be away from ethylene gas producers like apples, bananas and tomatoes.
+Broccoli is very sensitive to ethylene gas and will spoil quickly in its presence, so while it should be kept in the refrigerator, it needs to be away from ethylene-gas producers like apples, bananas and tomatoes.
 Careful storage can prolong the freshness of broccoli, but it still usually spoils within a week.

 In general, the shelf life of most fresh fruits and vegetables can be maximized by using proper temperatures and grouping with other produce.
-The colder temperatures of refrigeration will slow the respiration process and lengthen ripening time, but give them some room to breathe and don't suffocate them in a plastic bag.
+The colder temperatures of refrigeration will slow the respiration process and lengthen ripening time but give them some room to breathe and not suffocate them in a plastic bag.